toeverything/AFFiNE/apps/web/src/templates/Welcome-to-AFFiNE.md

 Looking for more support?
 -------------

-If you are looking for more support, you can come and join the awesome [AFFiNE Community](https://community.affine.pro).
+Why not come and join the awesome [AFFiNE Community](https://community.affine.pro)?
 Whether you want to share new ideas or interact with other like minded individuals - we look forward to having you.